lidofinance/docs/docs/guides/steth-integration-guide.md

 - In case the quorum hasn't been reached, the oracle can skip the daily report.
 The report will happen as soon as the quorum for one of the next periods will be reached, and it will include the balance update for all the period since last oracle report.
 - Oracle daemons only report the finalized epochs.
 In case of no finality on the Beacon chain, the daemons won't submit their reports, and the daily rebase won't occur.
 - In case sanity checks on max APR or total staked amount drop fail, the oracle report cannot be finalized, and the rebase cannot happen.
 - StETH smart contract includes [a method that allows burning stETH shares](https://github.com/lidofinance/lido-dao/blob/816bf1d0995ba5cfdfc264de4acda34a7fe93eba/contracts/0.4.24/StETH.sol#L391).
 The method is meant for [in-protocol cover](https://research.lido.fi/t/lip-6-in-protocol-coverage-proposal/1468).
-When sETH shares get burnt, it triggers an immediate rebase, while the underlying ether adds up to the daily rewards for all stETH holders.
+When stETH shares get burnt, it triggers an immediate rebase, while the underlying ether adds up to the daily rewards for all stETH holders.
 This extra rebase doesn't interfere with normal rebase schedule in any way.

 ### stETH internals: share mechanics